osaeedi/git-up-on-this/README.md

-# ah-push-it README
+# Git up on this!

-This is the README for your extension "ah-push-it".
-After writing up a brief description, we recommend including the following sections.
+This is the README for your extension "git-up-on-this", After writing up a brief description, we recommend including the following sections.

 ## Features